blizzhackers/documentation/kolbot/FAQ.md

 * [@Darkvigilante video guide](https://www.youtube.com/watch?v=vK3jaNttWAU)
 * [additional guide](https://www.howtogeek.com/howto/27350/beginner-geek-how-to-edit-your-hosts-file/)
 * in case of servers changes, use the [sysinternal tool](https://docs.microsoft.com/en-us/sysinternals/downloads/tcpview) and search inside this app for **Game**

+### how to avoid "connecting to the fastest server"?
+1. **Q:** Diablo II  login screen is showing "Connecting to the fastest server" on every try
+2. **A:** check your extra lines in windows C:\Windows\System32\drivers\etc\hosts file, see [previous issue](#how-to-avoid-checking-versions)
+* use the [sysinternal tool](https://docs.microsoft.com/en-us/sysinternals/downloads/tcpview) and with Diablo II running, search inside TCPview app for **Game**, and write down the Remote Adress of Game.exe, coresponding to the server you have connected.
+* if you wanna play d2 only directly, without d2bs, you could also delete those extra lines from C:\Windows\System32\drivers\etc\hosts file

 ### how much I have to wait for an answer?
 1. **Q:** I've posted a question on forum 5 minutes ago and I still haven't got any answer!!!